pkarnowski/PORTFOLIO/README.md

 # PORTFOLIO
-All my achievements, skills and sources of knowledge in testing.
+All my projects, achievements, skills and sources of knowledge in testing.
+Completion is still in progress...

 ## About me